avirtuos/yolo-router/README.md

   - Check that the configured `reporting.output_dir` is writable
   - Ensure the simulation `duration_ms` is non-zero and traffic arrival rate is reasonable

-## License

-This repository is provided for simulation and experimentation per the included design brief.
-Ensure you comply with any applicable licenses for dependencies listed in `requirements.txt`.